Harvey Cushing/John Hay Whitney Medical Library

 The Harvey Cushing/John Hay Whitney Medical Library (abbreviated as Cushing/Whitney Medical Library) is the medical library of Yale University in New Haven, Connecticut.
 It primarily serves the Yale School of Medicine, the Yale School of Nursing, and Yale New Haven Hospital.

 History

 The Library was built in 1941 as a Y-shaped addition to the Sterling Hall of Medicine designed by Grosvenor Atterbury with funds from the estate of John William Sterling.

 The library was renovated and expanded in 1990 with funds from Betsey Cushing Whitney.
 The architects for the project were Alexander Purves and Allan Dehar.
-After the renovation, the Library was named in honor of Betsey Cushing Whitney's father, Harvey Cushing (a neurosurgeon, Yale graduate, and Sterling Professor) and Betsey Cushing Whitney's husband, John Hay Whitney (a businessman, Yale graduate, and philanthropist).
+After the renovation, the Library was named in honor of Betsey Cushing Whitney's father, Dr. Harvey Cushing (the pioneering neurosurgeon, Yale graduate, and Sterling Professor) and Betsey Cushing Whitney's husband, John Hay Whitney (a businessman, Yale graduate, and philanthropist).

 The library underwent another renovation in 2019.

 Medical Historical Library

 The Medical Historical Library was founded by Harvey Cushing, John F. Fulton, and Arnold C. Klebs in 1941 and possesses an internationally important collection of early and rare books, manuscripts, and other materials related to the history of medicine.
 Much of the early organization was carried out by Madeline Stanton, who was a librarian there from 1949 to 1968.
 Among its treasures are numerous rare medieval and Renaissance manuscripts, including works of Islamic and Persian provenance.
 Its holdings of printed books are spectacular and include over 300 medical incunabula as well as significant gatherings of Hippocrates, Galen, Vesalius, Robert Boyle, William Harvey, and S. Weir Mitchell in historical editions.
 The Clements C. Fry Print Collection possesses rare prints and drawings from the last four hundred years with outstanding examples by James Gillray, George Cruikshank, William Hogarth, Honoré Daumier and others.

 The Edward C. Streeter Collection of Weights and Measures features one of the most geographically and historically comprehensive collections of weights and measures in the world.
 The Library also houses hundreds of important manuscript and papers collections from the last four centuries.
 Some of its important individual collections include: Harvey Cushing Papers, John Farquhar Fulton Papers, Charles Goff Collection on Christopher Columbus, Grace Goldin Historic Hospital Image Collection, Arnold C. Klebs Papers, Laetrile Collection, Averill W. Liebow Papers, Meyer & Macia Friedman DNA Collection, S. Weir Mitchell Papers, Peter Parker Papers and Lam Qua Portraits, Ivan P. Pavlov Papers, Herbert Thoms Papers, G. D. Hsiung Papers, and the Tobacco Advertisement Collection.